 Multiple sacred sites were built for Apollo in Delos, Rhodes, and Claros.
 A temple at Actium was dedicated to Apollo by the warrior Octavius.
 Almost thirty treasuries were built by multiple cities at Delphi, all to the love of Apollo.

 Some of the animals that were linked with him are raven, dolphin, wolf, python, deer, mouse, and swan.
-Apollo is seen as riding with swans in a chariot in multiple paintings and depictions.
+Apollo is seen as riding with swans in a chariot in multiple paintings and other forms of modern and ancient Greek art.

 Zeus Punishing Apollo

-Apollo had to face his own father’s Zeus’s wrath when he killed Apollo’s son, Asclepius, the god of medicine.
+Apollo had to face his own father Zeus when he killed Apollo’s son, Asclepius, the god of medicine.
 Asclepius was his son from Coronis, a Thessalian princess, who was later killed by Apollo’s sister Artemis as a result of infidelity.

 Apollo and the Nymph Daphne